-- Open hot and cold water faucets, open the low point drain valves on HOT and COLD water pipes. - Drain the water heater by opening the drain valve at the bottom of the heater and open the safety valve.
-Open the hot water faucets. - Open all cold water faucets, and depress the flush pedal or pull the flush levers on the toilet.
-When each faucet has been opened, drained, and closed, close the water line drain valves, and fresh water tank drain valve. - Drain the showerhead by opening the valve.
+- Open hot and cold water faucets. - Open the low point drain valves on HOT and COLD water pipes. - Drain the water heater by opening the drain plug at the bottom of the heater and open the safety valve.
+Open the hot water faucets.

+- Open all cold-water faucets and depress the flush pedal or pull the flush levers on the toilet.
+When each faucet has been opened, drained, and closed, close the water line drain valves, and freshwater tank drain valve. - Drain the shower head by opening the valve.
 Let all water drain out the tub spout.
-Leave the valve open. - Be sure ALL water from ALL plumbing fixtures has been drained.

-WATER DRAIN VALVES (Typical)

-Pressure Temperature Relief Valve

-Drain Plug

-- If your unit is equipped with a water heater bypass valve, close the valves to by-pass heater tank. - Make sure fresh tank drain valve is closed.
-Pour one gallon of RV approved non-toxic anti-freeze into the fresh water tank. - Turn the water pump master switch to ON and run pump through galley faucet for 20 seconds. - Turn the water pump master switch to off.
+Leave the valve open. - Be sure ALL water from ALL plumbing fixtures has been drained. - If your unit is equipped with a water heater bypass valve, close the valves to by-pass heater tank. - Make sure fresh tank drain valve is closed.
+Pour one gallon of RV approved non-toxic anti-freeze into the freshwater tank. - Turn the water pump master switch to ON and run pump through galley faucet for 20 seconds. - Turn the water pump master switch to off. - Drain approximately one cup of anti-freeze from freshwater tank drain, cold low point drain, and hot low point drain. - Insert the hose from the winterizing valve into a container of RV approved non-toxic anti-freeze. - Turn the valve to have the pump pick up from hose. - Turn the water pump master switch ON. - Open each cold-water faucet, run the water pump and let about a cup of antifreeze solution flow continuously through each faucet.

-By-Pass Mode

-- Drain approximately one cup of anti-freeze from fresh water tank drain, cold low point drain, and hot low point drain. - Insert the hose from the winterizing valve into a container of RV approved non-toxic antifreeze. - Turn the valve to have the pump pick up from hose.

-- Turn the water pump master switch ON. - Open each cold water faucet, run the water pump and let about a cup of antifreeze solution flow continuously through each faucet.
 Close each cold water faucet. - Open each hot water faucet and repeat the above. - Depress the flush pedal (or otherwise operate the flush mechanism) on the toilet until the antifreeze solution flows continuously.
 Release flush mechanism. - Pour a cup of antifreeze solution down each drain. - After the water systems are completely filled with antifreeze, remove the water purifier filter cartridge if equipped.

-Install all protective caps:

-- Water tank fill

-- City water inlet

-- Waste tank drain outlet

-Winterization of the fresh water system is complete.
+• Install all protective caps: water tank fill, city water inlet, waste tank drain outlet.
+Winterization of the freshwater system is complete.

+WASTEWATER SYSTEM
-Drain the waste water system.

-Apply graphite lubricant to the knife valve actuator rod.
+- Drain the wastewater system. - Apply graphite lubricant to the knife valve actuator rod.